plutov/packagemain/12-go-kit-1/README.md

+Hi Gophers, My name is Alex Pliutau.

+Welcome to the "package main" new video.

 ## Microservices with go-kit.
 Part 1

+Before we talk about go-kit, I wanna share some good news with you.

+If you're from Vietnam and watching this video, we're organizing the first GopherCon in Vietnam, Ho Chi Minh city.
+It will be hold in November.
+Sponsors and speakers are welcomed, you may find all information on gophercon.vn.

 Nowadays, Microservices is one of the most popular buzz-word in the field of software architecture.